 A year later Judy Collins followed suit by recording Mitchell’s “Michael from the Mountains” and “Both Sides Now,” the latter a major hit for Collins and the start of a venerable trend.
 Some 1,000 notable readings of “Both Sides Now” are said to be in circulation around the planet, including a perhaps unlikely one by rock maulers Hole (albeit renamed “Clouds.”)

 Mitchell’s song, “Woodstock” written about the legendary 1969 Music and Art Festival and which was covered to commercial acclaim by Crosby, Stills, Nash & Young – became an anthem for a generation of youth.
 It remains the most enduring reminder of the famous festival that flipped the switch on the North American counterculture movement – even though Mitchell herself didn’t actually perform at the show.

 Since those early days her music has undergone continuous, evolutionary growth and has changed in ways that have surprised some of her early fans but not without garnering new audiences with each plateau.

-From “confessional poet”, as she described herself in albums such as Blue and For the Roses; to The Hissing of Summer Lawns which was radically different with its “jazz overtones”; to Don Juan’s Reckless Daughter which she made without worrying about sales; to Mingus a collaboration of Joni and Charles Mingus, just prior to his death, Joni Mitchell continues to place interest in what she calls “modern American music” shedding light on how she sees her own music in relation to the world at large.
+From “confessional poet,” as she described herself in albums such as Blue and For the Roses; to the fabulously named The Hissing of Summer Lawns, which was radically different with its jazz overtones, to Don Juan’s Reckless Daughter which she made without concern for sales; to Mingus, a collaboration between Mitchell and double bassist, composer and bandleader and all-round jazz great Charles Mingus, just prior to his death, Joni Mitchell continues to place interest in what she calls “modern American music,” shedding light on how she sees her own music in relation to the world at large.